dasch-swiss/dsp-js-lib/design-documentation.md

 `ResourcesConversionUtil` handles the conversion of one or several resources serialized as JSON-LD to an array of `ReadResource`.
 `ResourcesConversionUtil` creates an array of `ReadResource` from JSON-LD representing resource instances, automatically adding ontology information such as resource class labels and labels from list nodes that are referred to from list values.
-It does so by using `OntologyCache` and `ListNodeCache`, minimizing the requests to the Knora API to obtain the necessary information.
+It does so by using `OntologyCache` and `ListNodeCache`, minimizing the requests to DSP-API to obtain the necessary information.

 `ResourcesConversionUtil.createReadResourceSequence` is a public method that takes JSON-LD representing zero, one or more resources and returns an array of `ReadResource`.
 For each resource serialized as JSON-LD, `ResourcesConversionUtil.createReadResource` is called to do the conversion to a `ReadResource`.
 As a first step, `ResourcesConversionUtil.createReadResource` determines the resource's type (its class).
 Then, the definition for this class is requested from `OntologyCache`.
 The class definition contains information such as the class's label, cardinalities for properties and the definitions of those properties.
 The cardinalities are required to distinguish between system properties and properties that are defined in a project ontology.
 Each property value serialized as JSON-LD is converted to a `ReadValue` if there exists a cardinality for it for the resource class at hand.